cassilup/ng2chat/README.md

     Simpler than `webpack.dev.js`, it only loads the bare minimum for tests to execute.

-19. To start our Angular2 app in development mode, type:
+19. Now that we've set up the testing environment, it's time to see it in action.

+    To start the test suite, run:

     ```sh
-    npm start
-    ```

-    To start the API, type:

-    ```sh
-    npm run api
-    ```

-    Additionally, to start the unit tests, run:

-    ```sh
     npm test
     ```

-    or
+    For Headless testing:

     ```sh
     npm test:headless
     ```

-    This is how we will be starting our application from here on.
+--

 ## 2. Writing the Angular2 Application